 Student Health Fee

-Students who pay the health fee have a $10 copay for most Cornell services (some services have no charge).
+Students who pay the health fee have a $10 visit charge for most Cornell Health services (some services have no charge; additional costs apply for pharmacy prescriptions, some lab tests, most immunizations, and travel medicine).
 See our Cost for Service page for details.

 Health fee FAQ